AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 Profiles of MedicationDipsense (and Medication) are used to support to support dispense records and ePrescribing use cases.
 Profiles of MedicationRequest (and Medication) are used to support prescription, ordering, and ePrescribing use cases.

+### Medicinal Product Identification
-For non-extemporaneous medications, the medication code (or set of codes) that identify the medicine item is the mandatory primary mechansim to identify a medicine and it's defining attributes (by terminology lookup) including form and strength.
+For non-extemporaneous medications, the medication code (or set of codes) is the mandatory primary mechansim to identify a medicine and it's defining attributes (by terminology lookup) including form and strength.

-TBD: Nationally supported medicines terminology
+Australian Medicines Terminology (AMT) is the national terminology for idenhtification and naming of medicines in clinical systems for Australia.
+The AMT is published monthly to include new items on the Australian Register of Therapeutic Goods from the TGA, as well as items listed on the Pharmaceutical Benefits Scheme.
+The AMT is published as part of SNOMED CT-AU (Australian edition of SNOMED CT).
+The AMT (and SNOMED CT-AU) can be downloaded in a variety of formats from the [National Clinical Terminology Service (NCTS)](www.healthterminologies.gov.au).
+TBD: Insert PBS.

-In addition to the medication code, the majority of use cases require support for the exchange of structured medicine information as separate data elements covering brand name, generic name, item form and strength, and manufacturer.
+In addition to the medication code, the majority of use cases support exchange of structured medicine information as separate data elements covering brand name, generic name, item form and strength, and manufacturer.

 These data elements may be supported as coded, or text, and systems are likely to use a combination of coded and text elements when constructing a Medication resource.